MicrosoftDocs/xamarin-docs/docs/ios/platform/ios13/get-started.md

 ---
 title: "Get started with iOS 13, iPadOS 13, tvOS 13, and watchOS 6"
 description: "This document describes how to get set up to build iOS 13, iPadOS 13, tvOS 13, and watchOS 6 apps with Xamarin.
-It discusses how to download Xcode 11 and update Visual Studio for Mac and Visual Studio 2019." ms.prod: xamarin ms.assetid: 97414545-85D2-433C-9246-63B6763F488A ms.technology: xamarin-ios
+It discusses how to download Xcode 11 and update Visual Studio for Mac." ms.prod: xamarin ms.assetid: 97414545-85D2-433C-9246-63B6763F488A ms.technology: xamarin-ios